judithberner/climpred_CESM1_S2S/README.md

 **When running all of these notebooks, click the drop-down menu in the top right and change the environment to the S2S environment**

+Comments Judith:
+0.0_launch_cluster.ipynb is the launch script 0.01-0.04 are "pre-processing scripts and need to be run for most applications 0.05 is the script for the actual verification.
+It contains the steps necessary for dealing with Feb 29.
+For new scripts, I suggest copying 0.05 and start to replace under title 'Verification'.

 ## Figures

 Here are a few figures that come out of this quick analysis.